depthfirstlearning/depthfirstlearning.com/_posts/2020-04-07-Resurrecting-Sigmoid.markdown

         </details>
 Notice that the answers you got in the previous two parts were different, even though the underlying matrices that were being added had the same spectral density and independent entries.

-2. Using the tools of free probability theory
+2. Using free probability theory.

     From the last problem, you learned that if you're given two different random matrix ensembles, and you know the spectral density of the eigenvalues of each one, that might not be enough to determine the eigenvalue distribution of the sum (or product) of the two random matrices, _even if all of the entries of the two matrices are mutually independent!_ As we mentioned in the last problem, the (stronger) condition that we are after is known as _free independence_.
 In general, proving that two matrix ensembles are "free" (freely independent) is quite tough, so we will not do that here.
 Instead, we will look at the tools we use to do calculations _assuming_ we have random matrix ensembles which are freely independent.